-The 444 Greatest Works of British Literature
+The Greatest British Literature

 Britain here is taken to comprise the countries of England, Scotland and Wales.
 Ireland, including Northern Ireland, has a separate Greatest list.